-Reading to a baby is an excellent way to introduce the little one language.
-Although infants may not understand the words, they may still listen and recognize the sounds of words.
-Regular reading to a baby could lay the foundation for subsequent language, vocabulary, and communication skills.
+Reading to babies is an ideal way to introduce them to language.
+Although your infant may not understand the words, they may recognize the sounds of words as they listen to you.

 When To Start Reading To A Baby?